TheNameIsNigel/oab-java6/README.rst

 ========
 oab-java.sh v0.2.6 - Create a local 'apt' repository for Sun Java 6 and/or Oracle Java 7 packages.

-Copyright (c) Martin Wimpress, http://flexion.org.
-MIT License
+Copyright (c) Ryan Norris, http://flexion.org.
+MIT License.

 By running this script to download Java you acknowledge that you have read and accepted the terms of the Oracle end user license agreement.